How to Remove Unused Cells in Excel (10 Methods)

 Note:

-• You must select the right dataset, or the aforementioned process will alter the meaning of your sequence by removing empty cells and replacing them with the values of other cells.
+• Ensure you select the correct dataset; otherwise, this process may alter the sequence by replacing empty cells with values from other cells.

-• You can bring the Delete dialog by right-clicking on the selection or following the path: Home > Cells > Delete > Delete Cells.
+• You can access the Delete dialog by right-clicking on the selection or navigating to Home, select Cells, choose Delete and clicking on Delete Cells.

 Read More: How to Delete Blank Cells and Shift Data Up in Excel